sanchitkhthpalia/TheAlter_Assgn/README.md

 ### 3) View summary
 - Click "Proceed" to navigate to `summary.html`.
-- The summary page displays the 11 selected players with role and team.
+- The summary page displays the 11 selected players with their roles and team.

 ## Tech & Structure
 - Plain HTML, CSS, and JavaScript.
 Data is embedded as a constant array.